 Singing: Gloria Hilliard has a rich background in teaching music to students of all ages.
 She received a Bachelor of Arts degree in music from Mississippi University for Women in Columbus, and a Master of Arts degree from the Eastman School of Music in Rochester, New York.
-Gloria directs the Village Voices Chorale, teaches piano privately and is the Director of Music at the United Methodist Church Westlake Village where she coordinates nine choirs and directs three of them.
-She is a member of the Music Teachers’ Association of California, the American Choral Directors Association and the National Association of Church Musicians.
+Gloria directs the Village Voices Chorale, teaches piano privately and is the Director of Music at the United Methodist Church Westlake Village where she coordinates eight choirs and directs three of them.
+She is a member of the Music Teachers’ Association of California and the American Choral Directors Association.

 Handbells & Choir Chimes: Susanna Judd-Newkirk is a veteran music educator, director and performer in choral music, dance, drama, and handbells.
 She has a bachelor’s degree from California State University, Los Angeles, with a major in recreation education and music, and a minor in physical education-dance.
 Susanna has been a school teacher for more than 40 years, and is a former director of the handbell program at the United Methodist Church Westlake Village, where she now rings handbells and sings in the Chancel Choir.
 She teaches choral music and music education at schools in the Conejo and San Fernando Valleys.